x-govuk/nhsuk-eleventy-plugin/docs/features/search.md

 | --------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------ |
 | permalink | string | Sets the file name and location (default is `/search-index.json`).
 Set to `false` to disable writing this file to the output folder. |

-By adding a search index, the search input will automatically appear in the header.
+By adding a search index, a search bar will automatically appear in the header.

+## Add a fallback search method

 As the site search requires JavaScript, you can add a fallback search method for users who cannot use JavaScript: